AviatrixSystems/Docs/HowTos/site2cloud.rst

 network architecture as shown in the right side of the diagram above.
 A remote site now connects via IPSec tunnel to a closest Aviatrix gateway in a VPC or VNet in a region closest to the site.
-Different remote sites many connect to different Aviatrix gateways.
+Different remote sites may connect to different Aviatrix gateways.
 For example, sites in China connect to Aviatrix gateways in Azure China region and sites in Europe connect to Aviatrix gateway in a VPC in AWS eu-west-1 region.